vuer13/nhl-player-predictor/README.md

 - MSE: 0.1824
 - R²: 0.4268

-The models training and valdiation R² showed similar scores, indicating minimal overfitting.
+The models training and validiation R² showed similar scores, indicating minimal overfitting.
 However, this model did score the lowest R² score and a somewhat high MSE score after tuning.
 Overall, this model doesn't do the best job in predicting the player's games played percentage.
 More advanced predictors would help enhance the model.
 However, with limited access to predictors related to the target, this was the best the model could do.

 Goals per game model:
 - MAE: 0.05503
 - MSE: 0.0056
 - R²: 0.6866

 This models training and validation R² score are the most similar, indicating very minimal overfitting (almost none).
 This model does obtain the best MSE and R² scores.
-Though we can improve the model with better predictors such as the player's linemates and other team factors, this model does do a great job predicting the goals scored for a given player.
+Though we can improve the model with better predictors such as the player's linemates and other team factors, this model does a good job predicting the goals scored for a given player.

-Assists per game mode:
+Assists per game model:
 - MAE: 0.0804
 - MSE: 0.0108
 - R²: 0.6795